PriyanshuSharma0326/intervia/README.md

 9. The backend stores the answer, feedback, score, and answered timestamp.
 10. When the interview is finished, the frontend totals the scores and submits the final interview score.
 11. The user can view past sessions, resume incomplete interviews, and review completed interviews.

+## Password Reset Flow

+1. The user opens `/auth/forgot-password`.
+2. The user enters their email address.
+3. The frontend calls `/auth/forgot-password` to verify that the email exists.
+4. After verification, the user enters and confirms a new password.
+5. The frontend calls `/auth/reset-password`.
+6. The backend hashes the new password with the configured `HASH_SALT`.
+7. The UI shows a password reset success modal with a link back to sign in.

+This is currently a direct in-app reset flow.
+Email delivery and one-time reset tokens are good next improvements for production use.

 ## Getting Started